stelligent/dromedary/README.md

 address.
 The ip address can be queried by viewing the EIP output of the eni CloudFormation stack.

 Every time changes are pushed to Github, CodePipeline will test and deploy those changes.

+#### Configure Jenkins Security

+From CodePipeline, click on any of the Actions to launch Jenkins.
+From Jenkins, perform the following steps to configure security:

+1. Manage `Jenkins` > `Configure Global Security`
+1. Check `Enable Security`
+1. Click `Jenkins’ own user database`
+1. Check `Allow users to sign up`
+1. Check `Logged in users can do anything`
+1. Click the `Save` button
+1. Click `Sign Up` in the top right to create an account
+1. Save and login as that user
+1. Manage `Jenkins` > `Configure Global Security`
+1. Check `Matrix Based Security`
+1. Add a line for the user you just created
+1. Check the `Administer` box
+1. Click the `Save` button

 #### Manual Cleanup
 For manually bootstrapped builds, to delete (nearly) all Dromedary resources, execute the delete script: